St Budeaux Victoria Road railway station: Services

+The station is on the Tamar Valley Line from Gunnislake to Plymouth.
+Services run on a basic two-hourly frequency in each direction on weekdays and Saturdays, with five each way on Sundays throughout the year and one additional evening service running between May and mid-September.
+Connections with main line services can be made at Plymouth.

 Passengers travelling into Cornwall can change at Plymouth, and there are also a few trains from St Budeaux Ferry Road railway station, less than 100 yd away.

 Signalling

 Trains heading towards Bere Alston must collect the branch train staff from a secure cabinet on the platform before proceeding, as the line is operated on the one train working system with only a single unit allowed on the branch at a time.
 Conversely, the staff has to be returned to the cabinet by the driver on the return journey before the unit can leave the branch and return to Plymouth.
 This operation was shown in an episode of the Channel 5 documentary series "The Railway - First Great Western" in October 2013.

 Community railway

 The Tamar Valley Line is designated as a community railway and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 Two pubs on the banks of the River Tamar at St Budeaux are part of the Tamar Valley Line rail ale trail, which is designed to promote the use of the line.
-The line is part of the Dartmoor Sunday Rover network of integrated bus and rail routes.
+The line was part of the Dartmoor Sunday Rover network of integrated bus and rail routes.